Implementation of high-risk operation management and reduction of occupational accidents

 |

-- 9 Employee Cafeterias set up at the operating sites nationwide, with pesticide residue testing on fruits and vegetables conducted per month; SGS-Taiwan commissioned for random tests of ractopamine, animal drugs, preservatives, or sulfur dioxide, along with Sudan dye sampling conducted due to the 2024 incident where Sudan dyes were detected in chili powder raw materials imported into Taiwan.
+- 9 Employee Cafeterias set up at the operating sites nationwide, with the testing of pesticide residue on fruits and vegetables conducted per month; SGS-Taiwan commissioned for random tests of veterinary drug residues, preservatives, ractopamine, and sulfur dioxide, along with Sudan dye sampling carried out yearly due to the 2024 incident where Sudan dyes were detected in the materials of chili powder imported into Taiwan.

 - Employee cafeteria installed, offering a diverse range of nutritionally balanced meals.